Bjpippenger/EmployeeTracker/README.md

 ```

 ## Mock-Up
-created a backend application that propmts you questions to answer and see or update employees their roles and departments.
+created a backend application that prompts you questions to answer and see or update employees their roles and departments.